 Additions to plan net position are in the form of employer and participant contributions and investment income or losses.
-For fiscal year 2013, employer contributions decreased by \$0.80 million due to lower required contributions from the City as calculated by the statutorily required actuarial report.
-The contributions from participants decreased by \$0.001 million from the previous fiscal year.
+For fiscal year 2014, employer contributions decreased by \$0.127 million due to lower required contributions from the City as calculated by the statutorily required actuarial report.
+The contributions from participants increased by \$0.106 million from the previous fiscal year.

-The investment income and change in fair market value of investments for the fiscal year 2013 was \$3.332 million.
-This increase was substantially more than the increase reported in the prior year as there was nearly a 292% increase in realized and unrealized gains in asset values and income from assets held during the fiscal year.
-The rate of return for the total portfolio of the Police Pension Fund as of April 30, 2013 was 9.02 percent while the rate of return as of April 30, 2012 was 2.36 percent.
+The investment income and change in fair market value of investments for the fiscal year 2014 was \$1.057 million or 23.6 percent compared to fiscal year 2013.
+This increase was due to the rate of return for the total portfolio of the Police Pension Fund.
+As of April 30, 2014 the rate of return was 10.60 percent while the rate of return as of April 30, 2013 was 9.02 percent.
 Overall, net investment income was primarily due to income in the form of reinvested dividends as well as interest income.
-The custom blended benchmark index return was 8.35 percent in fiscal year 2013 and 5.20 percent in fiscal year 2012.
-The returns of the Police Pension Funds did meet the index performance for 2013.
-For more details, see the investment section of the Police Pension Fund.
+The custom blended benchmark index return was 8.44 percent in fiscal year 2014 and 8.35 percent in fiscal year 2013.
+The returns of the Police Pension Funds did meet the index performance for 2014.
+For more details, see the investment section of this report.